RobertBergman/screenrecord/memory-bank/progress.md

 - ✅ ESLint configuration with modern rule sets
 - ✅ Proper TypeScript type definitions for all components
 - ✅ Styled-components implementation with transient props
+- ✅ Comprehensive icon set created for all app functions
+- ✅ App logo designed in SVG format and converted to PNG in multiple sizes
+- ✅ Favicon implementation using app logo

 ## What's In Progress